 Parking - The original submitted scheme had 123 car parking spaces provided in total to serve the 115 units proposed.
-Following the receipt of amended plans, this was increased to 147 car parking spaces and then since deferral has been increased again to 156.
-For each element of the scheme, the updated parking would be as detailed below:
+Following the receipt of amended plans, this has now been increased to 147 car parking spaces.
+With the exception of the school block (1 space), it is indicated that there are 2 spaces for each unit being provided.
+There are also 8 visitor spaces being provided located close to the Cumberland Street and Pownall Street accesses.